tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理集群/自动伸缩/自定义伸缩使用配置_intl_en.md

 ## Basic Settings
-The **Basic Settings** section allows you to set the node quantity range of the custom scaling feature, configure the elastic resource type, and configure whether to support graceful scale-in.
+The **Basic settings** section allows you to set the node quantity range of the custom scaling feature, configure the elastic resource type, and configure whether to support graceful scale-in.
 It also displays the number of elastic node resources in the current cluster and supports quick release of elastic instances.
 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/S7zr541_%E5%9B%BD%E9%99%8530.png)

 - Min node count: The minimum number of elastic task nodes to be retained in the cluster after the auto scale-in policy is triggered.